noorzaman/e57a-section-sample-app/README.md

 ## Getting Started

 First, decide on which TAG you are interested in.
-You can then clone a specific branch with the following command:

-git clone -b v1 --single-branch https://github.com/LouisSavoldy/e57a-section-sample-app.git

 ### TAG descriptions:
 #### v1 : Spring Boot app with JPA and H2